-From Year 11 upwards we aim for students to experience and participate in the world of work as fully as possible.
-We run both internal and external work experience programmes.
+We aim for students to experience and participate in the world of work as fully as possible.
+We run both internal and external work experience programmes, visits to work places and employability workshops from organisations.
 This gives our students the chance to focus on their independence, communication and self-help skills, better enabling them to seek employment upon leaving school.

-We are always looking for new community partners please get in touch with Nick Clark, our work experience coordinator, to discuss ideas and we can tailor to individual requirements. email@example.com
+We are always looking for new community partners so please get in touch with Dom Fryer, our Careers Lead and Community Liaison, to discuss ideas and we can tailor to individual requirements. email@example.com

 Work Experience: This could be in a long or short term capacity.
 Some students go to work experience one day a week (which could be a few hours) or a week’s work experience Monday- Friday.
-We run a flexible programmes to suit both employer availability and student needs.
+We work with employers to run a flexible programmes to suit both the organisation and student needs.

 Volunteering: If your organisation would like to contribute in other ways, we have corporate responsibility teams come in to help at school we also have regular classroom or holiday programme volunteers.

 Enterprise stalls or selling opportunities: Sixth form students have one day a week allocated to enterprise education where they make products to sell.
 With the profits, enterprise teams aim to fund a residential at the end of the year.

 Staff & Seasonal Post Duty: Pupils collect, sort a deliver staff post to pigeonholes and seasonal cards to their classmates

 Canteen Duty: Pupils wrap cutlery, arrange jugs an cups on tables, hand out cutlery, serve from the salad bar and help pupils at lunchtime

 School Library Duty: Pupils take the mobile library trolley around the school, checking pupils books in and out.